Ricky Proehl: Personal life

 Proehl and his wife, Kelly, live in Greensboro, North Carolina.
-The couple have three children: one daughter named Alex, and two sons named Austin and Blake.
+The couple has three children: one daughter named Alex, and two sons named Austin and Blake.
 Austin played wide receiver at the University of North Carolina.
-He was selected in the 2018 NFL draft by the Buffalo Bills as the 255th overall pick, and is currently a wide receiver with the St. Louis BattleHawks of the UFL, where he is coached by his father.
+He was selected in the 2018 NFL draft by the Buffalo Bills as the 255th overall pick, and is currently a wide receiver with the St. Louis Battlehawks of the UFL, where he is coached by his father.
 Blake played wide receiver for East Carolina University, and was signed as an undrafted free agent to the Minnesota Vikings.

 Proehl owns, manages, and coaches at Proehlific Park, which is a sports performance complex and fitness center he built in Greensboro, North Carolina.